krdashev/krdashev/README.md

 Feel free to reach out to me via email or social media if you want to collaborate on a project or just say hello!

     Email: joegilliard2@email.com

-## Fun Fact 😄

-I love to workout in my free time and I'm also a huge fan of science and documentaries.